 Your note came just after I returned from Wisconsin, where I buried my father.
 The solitude here and the recent loss weighed heavily on my mind, and your caring comments made things seem brighter.
 Thank you for writing.

-After Tragic Accident
+Thank-You Note for Condolences After Tragic Accident